 Texturing Milk for Latte Art » How-to Guide

-If you'd like to learn this information with visual examples, check out the video.
-Otherwise - feel free to read on.
+If you'd like to learn about this information with visual examples, check out the video below.

 Shop Milk Jugs

 However, if you want to get into the nitty-gritty of milk foam and how to steam milk for latte art (which I strongly advise you to study closely), feel free to read on.

 How to Texture Milk for Latte Art [Step-by-Step Guide]

 Among baristas and coffee aficionados, a fundamental skill to master is learning how to texture milk for latte art.
 After all, having perfectly steamed milk with the correct texture is key to the process.

 To guide you through it, here’s an easy-to-follow step-by-step guide you can use.

 Choose the right milk jug or pitcher size based on the drink you intend to make.

 To simultaneously steam milk for one caffe latte or two cappuccinos, use a larger pitcher (approximately 600 mL).
 You can use a smaller milk jug (around 400 mL) if you only need to steam milk for one cappuccino, flat white or regular-sized cup of coffee.